vdhulst/idavie_docs/docs/source/gui.rst

                style="width:100%;height:auto;">

 1) Arrow buttons to change the applied colour map of the cube.
-2) Sets the colour map to the default, which is Inferno.
+2) Sets the colour map to the default, which is :literal:`Inferno`.
 3) Arrow buttons to change the scaling function of the applied colour map.
-These include linear, log, sqrt, x^2, power, and gamma correction.
+These include :literal:`linear`, :literal:`log`, :literal:`sqrt`, :literal:`x^2`, :literal:`power`, and :literal:`gamma correction`.
+The location of the scaling function code is located `here in the shader code of the iDaVIE repository <https://github.com/idia-astro/iDaVIE/blob/6f644a5a3ef0b6339cddeaa52438c431023aad54/Assets/Shaders/Volumes/BasicVolume.cginc#L439>`_.
-4) Sets the scaling function to the default, which is linear.
+4) Sets the scaling function to the default, which is :literal:`linear`.
 5) Adjust the minimum threshold of the cube.
 This sets what data value will be both the lowest end of the colour map as well as an alpha value of 0.
 6) Reset the minimum threshold to the default value, which is the minimum scale value of the histogram.
 7) Adjust the maximum threshold of the cube.
 This sets what data value will be both the highest end of the colour map as well as an alpha value of 1.